 management and carbon reduction information sheets: These will

 help you to reduce your carbon footprint and environmental

-The Pathfinder Project is a Welsh Government funded programme to
+The Pathfinder Project was a Welsh Government funded

-support communities to take action on climate change.
-Community
+programme to support communities to take action on climate change.

-based projects related to climate change (adaptation / mitigation)
+community based projects related to climate change (adaptation /

 go to Cynnal Cymru's dedicated webpage where you can find links to

 Case studies of non environmental organisations taking action